-1 Outline how you will implement applicable data security and privacy contract requirements over the life of the Contract see our Data Privacy Policy/Plan 2 Specify the administrative, operational and technical safeguards and practices that you have in place to protect PII. see our Data Privacy Policy/Plan 3 Specify how your officers, employees and Subcontractors who have access to PII pursuant to the Service Agreement will receive training on the federal and State laws that govern the confidentiality of PII. see our Data Privacy Policy/Plan 4 Outline the processes that ensure that your officers, employees and Subcontractors are bound by written agreement to the requirements of the Service Agreement, at a minimum. see our Data Privacy Policy/Plan 5 Specify how you will manage any data security and privacy incidents that implicate PII and describe any specific plans you have in place to identify breaches and/or unauthorized disclosures, and to meet your obligations to report incidents to the District. see our Data Privacy Policy/Plan
+1 Outline how you will implement applicable data security and privacy contract requirements over the life of the Contract McGraw Hill will limit internal access to education records to individuals who have a legitimate educational interest in such records.
+McGraw Hill will not use educational records for any other purpose than those explicitly authorized in the contract.
+2 Specify the administrative, operational and technical safeguards and practices that you have in place to protect PII.
+McGraw Hill has strict internal processes to safeguard customers' data.
+Applications are built in compliance with federal regulations including FERPA.
+McGraw Hill, Inc. digital product resides in AWS, which is physically located in Amazon's datacenters, which are all SOC 2 compliant.
+3 Specify how your officers, employees and Subcontractors who have access to PII pursuant to the Service Agreement will receive training on the federal and State laws that govern the confidentiality of PII.
+McGraw Hill will provide training on requirements of federal and state law governing confidentiality to any officers, employees, or assignees who have access to student data or teacher or principal data.
+4 Outline the processes that ensure that your officers, employees and Subcontractors are bound by written agreement to the requirements of the Service Agreement, at a minimum.
+McGraw Hill requires any and all subcontractors, persons or entities with which the Contractor may share the PII to commit contractually that they will abide by the terms of the Agreement and/or the data protection and security requirements set forth in Education Law §2-d.
+5 Specify how you will manage any data security and privacy incidents that implicate PII and describe any specific plans you have in place to identify breaches and/or unauthorized disclosures, and to meet your obligations to report incidents to the District.
+McGraw Hill will notify District of any confirmed breach of security resulting in an unauthorized release of student data or teacher or principal data, in the most expedient way possible and without unreasonable delay.

-6 Describe how data will be transitioned to the District when no longer needed by you to meet your contractual obligations, if applicable. see our Data Privacy Policy/Plan 7 Describe your secure destruction practices and how certification will be provided to the District. see our Data Privacy Policy/Plan 8 Outline how your data security and privacy program/practices align with the District's applicable policies. see our Data Privacy Policy/Plan 9 Outline how your data security and privacy program/practices materially align with the NIST CSF v1.1 using the Framework chart below.
+6 Describe how data will be transitioned to the District when no longer needed by you to meet your contractual obligations, if applicable.
+When the Agreement terminates between the District and the Contractor, upon written request, the Contractor shall return to the District or, if agreed to by the District, destroy the remaining PII that the Contractor still maintains in any form.
+7 Describe your secure destruction practices and how certification will be provided to the District.
+Data is currently stored until a district/account requests in writing data is deleted.
+McGraw Hill has the ability to properly delete data, when requested by the customer, at any time.
+8 Outline how your data security and privacy program/practices align with the District's applicable policies.
+Contractor's data security and privacy program/practices align with NY Ed Law 2-d.
+9 Outline how your data security and privacy program/practices materially align with the NIST CSF v1.1 using the Framework chart below.
 YOU MAY USE TEMPLATE BELOW